mpatfield/homebridge-econet-rheem/README.md

 ## Limitations

 * Due to limitations in HomeKit, it is not possible to switch water heater modes, only enable/disable and adjust the desired temperature.
-* I do not have access to a thermostat, so that functionality may be buggy
-  * *Please run in debug/verbose mode included the generated json output when creating an issue*
 * Celcius should work but is untested
   * *Let me know if you have successfully used ºC so I can remove this*